seunghyun-stats/Latent-Causal-Discovery/README.md

 To run simulations, go to the folder `simulations` and run the `simulation_main.m` file.
 The simulation settings such as the true graphical structures and conditional probabilities can be changed within the script.
 To estimate the latent DAG $\Lambda$, run the `estimate_lambda.py` file (in Python).

 ### Additional codes:
 The folder `utilities` contains helper functions required to implement the main algorithms.
-We recommend adding this folder using the `add path' utilities'` command in MATLAB.
+We recommend adding this folder using the `add path 'utilities'` command in MATLAB.